samvilleneuve/samvilleneuve/README.md

 - 👋 Hi, I’m @samvilleneuve
 - 👀 I’m interested in IT security
-- 🌱 I’m currently learning cybersecurity
+- 🌱 I’m currently learning cybersecurity and improve my SecApp skills (Security Application).

 <!---
 samvilleneuve/samvilleneuve is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.